alyssaong1/WebDev101/README.md

 ### 2. Bootstrap

 Bootstrap is a mobile-first front-end framework that will make responsive web development a breeze.
 Long story short, it'll instantly help make stuff look pretty when you insert elements into your webpage, and help you add some really cool functionality to your webpage.
+You won't be allowed to use templates though.

 #### Adding Bootstrap to your project